fuentesjr/chirp/README.md

 ## Overview
 This application allows a user to view a twitter user's latest tweets (default 25).
-Upcoming features will include support forreal-time follow/search activity via Websockets and ActionCable
+It also includes support for real-time follow/search activity via Websockets and ActionCable

 ## Tech Stack
 This is a Rails 5 application.
 However, to support a more interactive experience, it is primarily a Singe Page Application using the [vuejs](https://vuejs.org/) front-end framework and [vue-router](https://github.com/vuejs/vue-router).
 Furthermore, we utilize [Sprockets Commoner](https://github.com/Shopify/sprockets-commoner) to give us support for ES6 syntax and other Babel transformations.
+To support real-time activity stream features, we utilize Rail's ActionCable together with Redis in production.

 ## Ruby (2.2+)